- BY Sanaz Saifolahi

 – currently hold valid permission on either the Student route or the Tier 4 (General) route

-- have held valid permission on the Student or Tier 4 (General) routes which expired but either one of the paragraph 39E exceptions for overstayers applies or the applicant has been given a period of exceptional assurance and has not overstayed that period.
-In either case, the period of overstaying will be disregarded when considering their application.
+– have held valid permission on the Student or Tier 4 (General) routes which expired but either one of the paragraph 39E exceptions for overstayers applies or the applicant has been given a period of exceptional assurance and has not overstayed that period.
+In either case, the period of overstaying will be disregarded when considering their application

 Scholarship recipients also need to meet the following extra requirement:

 GR 1.5.
-If the applicant has in the 12 months before the date of application been awarded a scholarship or sponsorship by a Government or international scholarship agency covering both fees and living costs for study in the UK, they must provide written consent to the application from that Government or agency.
+If the applicant has in the 12 months before the date of application completed a course of studies in the UK for which they have been awarded a scholarship or sponsorship by a Government or international scholarship agency covering both fees and living costs for study in the UK, they must provide written consent to the application from that Government or agency.

 2. Suitability